Skip to main content

 The state parameter should be a random, unguessable string tied to the user’s session.
 Verify it when Consul redirects back to prevent CSRF attacks.
 2. Exchange the authorization code for tokens:

-curl -X POST https://api.onconsul.com/v1/oauth/token \
+curl -X POST https://auth.onconsul.com/token \

--H "Content-Type: application/json" \
+-H "Content-Type: application/x-www-form-urlencoded" \

--d '{
+-d "grant_type=authorization_code&\

 The response includes an access_token, refresh_token, expires_in, and the granted scope.
-3. Make API requests on behalf of the user:
+3. Make v1 API requests on behalf of the user:

 curl https://api.onconsul.com/v1/balance \